matteomastrogiuseppe/Multirobot-Exploration-and-Mapping/README.md

 ## Project Overview:
 Final project of the course "Design Methods for Unmanned Vehicles" of University of Trento.

-The work aims at achieving autonomous exploration and mapping in an unknown environment, by deploying multiple robots equipped only with an RGB-D camera.
+The work aims at achieving autonomous exploration and mapping in an unknown environment by deploying multiple robots, each equipped with an RGB-D camera.
 The project has been developed as a ROS (Noetic) package, developed in Python3.
 Turtlebot was used as robot model, but the core can be easily deployed on other models.

 General scheme of the simulation: